mario-nowak/matcha/best-programming-language-ever-3.md

 };
 apply(userUpdateDto); // <- this invocation creates a copy of `userUpdateDto` and passes it to `apply`

-val userUpdateDtoReference = &userUpdateDto // Explicit heap allocation, type of `userUpdateDtoReference` is now Handle<UserUpdateDto>
+val userUpdateDtoReference = &userUpdateDto; // Explicit heap allocation, type of `userUpdateDtoReference` is now Handle<UserUpdateDto>

 userUpdateDtoReference.newAge = 42; // desugars to (*userUpdateDtoReference).newAge = 42 and mutates heap copy